su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 FFD_CONTINUITY= 2ND_DERIVATIVE
 ```

-As the current implementation requires each FFD box to be a quadrilaterally-faced hexahedron (6 faces, 12 edges, 8 vertices), we can simply specify the the 8 corner points of the box and the polynomial degree we would like to represent along each coordinate direction (x,y,z) in order to create the complete lattice of control points.
+As the current implementation requires each FFD box to be a quadrilaterally-faced hexahedron (6 faces, 12 edges, 8 vertices), we can simply specify the 8 corner points of the box and the polynomial degree we would like to represent along each coordinate direction (x,y,z) in order to create the complete lattice of control points.
 It is convenient to think of the FFD box as a small structured mesh block with (i,j,k) indices for the control points, and note that the number of control points in each direction is the specified polynomial degree plus one.

 In the example above, we are creating a box with control point dimensions 11, 9, and 2 in the x-, y-, and z-directions, respectively, for a total of 198 available control points.
 In the `FFD_DEFINITION` option, we give a name to the box ("WING"), and then list out the x, y, and z coordinates of each corner point.
 The order is important, and you can use the example above to match the convention.
 The degree is then specified in the `FFD_DEGREE` option.
 A view of the box with the control points numbered is in Figure (3).
 Note that the numbering in the figure is 1-based just for visualization, but within SU2, the control points have 0-based indexing.
 For example, the (1,1,1) control point in the figure is control point (0,0,0) within SU2.
 This is critical for specifying the design variables in the config file.